arielf/a-picture-worth/README.md

 To generate the chart from [the data](v.shuf.txt) you may use [the `xyz` program](https://raw.githubusercontent.com/arielf/scripts/master/xyz) from [my scripts repository](https://github.com/arielf/scripts/)

 With the data in one picture, it becomes *immediately obvious* what the data is about.

-It is a topographical (from above) view of an *oval shaped volcano*.
+## It is a top (topographical) view of an *oval shaped volcano*

 Now that you have a picture, you can say so much more about the data: